aberba/elementaryOS-devbook/chapter_01.md

 * Git: another source control system
 * GNU debugger: a tools for [debugging](wikipedia.org) your code

-### development APIs and libraries
+### Development APIs and libraries
 Must have development resources include the `Granite` framework, Contractor API, GDA.
 ![elementary OS Official APIs](images/elementaryos-apis.png)

 Several other libraries are available for use depending on the feature you want to to implement in your application (Networking, Video and Audio processing, etc.).
 A list of available APIs along with their documentation can be found at [valadoc.org](valadoc.or).

-Tools avalable for designing (wireframing, mock-up, icons) include;
+Tools available for designing (wireframing, mock-up, icons) include;

 * [Inkscape](inkscape.org): A libre vector drawing software commonly use by the elementary community for designing.
 It can be use for wireframing, mocking-up prototypes and icon designs.

-* [Gimp](gimp.net): Another libre bimap image editing sofware used for photo manipulation.
+* [Gimp](gimp.net): Another libre bitmap image editing software used for photo manipulation.
 While making your designs, you can use gimp to resize, crop, and apply filters on you images.

-*

-Others you may need include a sketch book for initial sketching of your designs and flow chart.
+Others tools you may need include a sketch book for initial sketching of your designs and flow chart.

 ## Learning resources
 Learning resources are those resources available to you for learning how you can use the various development tools and resources to develop your application.
 Not all the resources provided are intended for elementary OS application developers and you may have to do transfer of knowledge in some cases.

+    * valadoc
+    * devhelp
+    * launchpad code
+    * Github code
+    * developer.gnome.org tutorials
+    * YouTube videos
+    * Abenga's website

 ### Beginners
 The are those providing by elementary